xanderteunissen/rabbit-broker/README.md

 1. Check out the repo.
 2. Install dependencies using `npm install`
 3. Copy `.env.example` to `.env` and adjust values
-4. Compile with `tsc`
+4. Start the example with `npm run start`
-5. Run the example using `node dist/example.js`

 ## Software